chownces/questionnaire/README.md

 As this is my first project using DRF and was done within a week, the codebase might not be as polished as it can be 😅.

+A demo of this project is deployed on Heroku [here](https://qns-api.herokuapp.com/forms/).
+Do note that it may take up to a minute for the app to load initially, as it is deployed on Heroku's free tier.

 ## Endpoints
 * `/forms`:
     * [`GET`](#GET-forms-and-GET-formsid): Get all forms